Leolus/team-9-level-j/README.md

 To run, 'make build', then 'make run'.
 LevelUpMain contains the main method for the application.
 LevelUpGame contains the commands and routing.
 GameController is the domaincontroller.

+I am creating a change to README.md to test if the git push command works for me.